 Contribution of all participants to the research and training programme

 The contributing participants of the European Training Network (ETN) are from science, IT business, creative industries, NGOs, working in the field of open knowledge and social inclusion, and memory institutions: libraries, museums, archives.
-They provide a variety of knowledge needed for initiating participatory memory work (PMW) and are collaborating in many different forms.
-Scientist and practitioners from businesses, NGOs, and memory institutions are providing theoretical and methodological knowledge and practical expertise in training events.
-The Knowledge Hubs in spring and autumn each year are important meeting points for the project, where all involved participants meet to exchange about the state of the art, discuss the progress of the single research projects, synchronize joint activities, to exchange on the progress at a work package level, and come together to take consortium-related decisions in the Supervisory Board and training-related decisions in the Training Board.
+They provide the variety of knowledge needed for initiating participatory memory work (PMW) and are collaborating in many different forms.
+Scientists and practitioners from businesses, NGOs, and memory institutions are providing theoretical and methodological knowledge and practical expertise in training events.
+The Knowledge Hubs in spring and autumn each year are important meeting points for the project, where all involved participants meet to exchange about the state of the art, discuss the progress of the individual research projects, synchronize joint activities, to exchange on the progress at a work package level, and come together to take consortium-related decisions in the Supervisory Board and training-related decisions in the Training Board.

 Synergies between participating institutions

-All scientists involved have particular expertise in the subject area of the work packages their ESRs’ projects are situated in and from where the overlaps and interconnections to the other work packages are built in.
+All scientists involved have particular expertise in the subject area of the work packages their ESRs’ projects are situated in and from where the overlaps and interconnections to the other work packages are built.
 The individual research projects are the cornerstone of the progress of POEM knowledge production.
-The progress emerges from the exposure to the non-academic fields and the cooperation between scientists and the non-academic partners who support the growth of each dissertation project with particular knowledge backgrounds, secondments, and research opportunities for the ESRs.
+The progress emerges from the exposure to non-academic fields and the cooperation between scientists and non-academic partners who support the growth of each dissertation project with particular knowledge backgrounds, secondments, and research opportunities for the ESRs.
 Moreover, non-academic partners are providing transdisciplinary knowledge in their training units.
-All non-academic partners are involved in the supervision of the ESRs and are available for addressing questions that will arise in all ESRs projects.
+All non-academic partners are involved in the supervision of the ESRs and are available for addressing questions that will arise in all ESR’s projects.

 The academic and non-academic beneficiaries cover a broad range of expertise for initiating socially inclusive PMW by complementing theoretical, methodological, technological, and practical knowledge from cultural anthropology/European ethnology, museum studies, heritage studies, information studies and sciences, media studies, science and technology studies, social entrepreneurship and empowerment, design anthropology, participatory design and legal and economic issues of open knowledge.